Miami Fraud Defense Lawyers

 Fraud cases are often very complicated, as they involve intentional deceit in various types of transactions.
 Typically, when prosecuting such matters, the government must prove that the defendant knowingly provided misleading information with the intent to deceive someone else, causing damages as a result.

-At Hager & Schwartz, P.A., we have effectively handled numerous types of fraud cases and understand their complexity.
+At Hager & Schwartz, P.A., our Miami fraud defense lawyers have effectively handled numerous types of fraud cases and understand their complexity.
 That is why, when you turn to us, we will take the time to get to learn about your specific situation and build a solid defense strategy.
 We will review every document, report, record, and piece of evidence the prosecutor has to identify weaknesses in their case and strengthen your arguments.
 We are ready to take on even the toughest opponents and matters.

 Our Miami fraud crimes attorneys can represent you in state and federal matters including but not limited to those involving: